 Suspected animal neglect and abuse can be reported here or by calling 831-373-2631.
 All reports are considered completely confidential and will not be shared without your permission.
 We ask for your contact information in case we need additional information; however, you can remain confidential if you wish.

 SPCA humane officers respond to reports and investigate cases such as:

 - Malicious & intentional abuse

 - Illegal animal fighting

-- Permitting animals with illnesses or injuries to go without needed veterinary care.
+- Allowing sick and injured pets to go without veterinary care.

 - Animal hoarding